cloudfoundry/app-autoscaler/docs/Public_API.rst

 If `App Autoscaler` is offered as a service,  the credential and autoscaler metric server's URL are injected into VCAP_SERVICES by service binding directly.

-If `App Autoscaler` Autoscaling is offered as a Cloud Foundry extension, the credential need to be generated explictly.
+If `App Autoscaler` is offered as a Cloud Foundry extension, the credential need to be generated explictly.

 **Create credential**
 ~~~~~~~~~~~~~~~~~~~~~

 **PUT /v1/apps/:guid/credential**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Otptional.
+A credential with random username/password will be generated by this API by default.
+Also it is supported to define credential with a specific pair of username and password with below JSON payload.

 **Request**
 ^^^^^^^^^^^